Near Ausable Chasm in Essex County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Natural Features.

 Location.
 44° 31.431′ N, 73° 27.598′ W. Marker is near Ausable Chasm, New York, in Essex County.
 Marker is on County Route 71, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Keeseville NY 12911, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 16, 2019.
-This page originally submitted on July 15, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 43 times since then.
+It was originally submitted on July 15, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 122 times since then and 3 times this year.
 Photos: 1. submitted on July 15, 2019, by Steve Stoessel of Niskayuna, New York.
 2, 3, 4. submitted on July 16, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.